eltonjohnfanboy/ProLeagueVizz/README.md

 By incorporating this unique methodology, we were able to infuse our recommender system with a distinct human touch.
 The insights gained went beyond numerical patterns and tapped into the nuanced preferences and playstyles of high Elo players.

 Our data collection process resulted in a robust dataset encompassing champion characteristics and usage patterns.
 Leveraging this dataset, we developed a recommendation matrix that quantified the similarity between champions based on the three collected datasets.
 Weighting was applied to reflect the varying importance of each attribute in determining champion relationships.

+The code can de found in the Data Preprocessing folder as `content_based_filtering.ipynb`

 #### The Interactive Graph Experience